BitcoinDesign/Guide/guide/payments/receive.md

 </div>

-There are multiple types of addresses that could lead to compatibility issues that can disrupt a payment flow.
+There are multiple types of addresses that could lead to compatibility issues for senders and prevent a successful payment.
 Read more about [address compatibility]({{ '/guide/foundations/address/#address-compatibility' | relative_url }}) in foundations.

 ---

 Many Bitcoin wallet applications focus on providing a minimal interface for requesting payments.
-This is convenient in the short-term but may not be the user’s best interest longer-term.
+This is convenient in the short-term but may not be in the user’s best interest longer-term.
 Lists of transactions without information about who they are from and their purpose makes it hard to manage personal finances.

 <div class="image-slide-gallery">